XRTK/com.xrtk.core/articles/05-FAQ.md

 ![The Mixed Reality Toolkit](/images/Branding/XRTK_Logo_1200x250.png)

+## 1. Can I use the new Unity XR Management System?

+While we don't fully support the new XR Plugin Management system today, many of the platforms we deliver will support it, with the only exception being the Windows Mixed Reality platform.

+Unity unfortunately have removed all the functionality we initially depended on for WMR under the new XR Plugin Management system and isn't working.

+However, if you just want to target Magic Leap and Oculus, we have tested everything with the new XR System enabled and it all works as expected.

-## 1. How do I create a new Mixed Reality Toolkit Project?
+## 2. How do I create a new Mixed Reality Toolkit Project?

 We recommend walking through the [Getting Started guide](00-GettingStarted.md) for a detailed understanding to get up and running.